Shreesowmya20/Lecture-Voice-to-Notes-Generator-/README.md

 streamlit run app.py
 ```

-🌐 The application will automatically open in your web browser and is ready to process lecture files.
+🌐 The application will automatically open in your browser and is ready to process lecture files.

+---